-The District Nurses, now based at Burghfield Health Centre, work closely with your doctor visiting people of all ages in their homes.
-They are responsible for identifying and assessing the total nursing needs of patients and for planning, initiating and providing appropriate care.
-They also assess the needs of carers who are nursing people in the community, teaching and supporting them in their task.
+The District Nurses, now based at Burghfield Health Centre, work closely with your doctor visiting house bound patients (over the age of 18) in their homes.
+They are responsible for identifying and assessing the total nursing needs of patients and for planning, initiating & providing appropriate care and supporting carers.

 The District Nurse has knowledge of local and national services available to patients and their families and has a role in Health Education in the community.

 The District Nursing team can be contacted through your doctor, by leaving a message at Reception or by leaving a message on the answerphone.
-They are available to speak to you personally between 9.00a.m. and 9.30a.m. on weekdays and will be happy to take referrals or deal with problems directly.
+They are available between 8.30am & 4.30pm on weekdays and will be happy to receive referrals and answer queries regarding care.
 They are also able to refer on to other agencies, if appropriate.

 The Doctors and Health Visitors can provide advice and counselling to couples planning their pregnancy.